 Hearing aids at Costco include free services that are typically folded into bundled hearing aid packages.
 In addition to the in-person services listed above, these include:

 - loss and damage coverage with no deductible

 - a warranty period, which varies by hearing aid model

-Because their costs are already low, Costco doesn’t offer payment plans for hearing aids.
+Because the prices are already low, Costco doesn’t offer payment plans for hearing aids.
 You’ll be required to pay the full cost of your hearing aids up front.

 Costco doesn’t accept insurance for hearing aids.
-Hearing aids are not usually covered by health insurance plans, including original Medicare.
+Hearing aids aren’t usually covered by health insurance plans, including original Medicare.

 If you have an insurance plan that covers hearing aids, you can still shop at Costco.
 You’ll have to submit an invoice to your insurer for reimbursement, after payment.